Spring Into Shade Sale — Up to 40% OffShop Now →

 Outdoor Roller Shades for Patios and Porches

 This guide explains what to buy, how to mount it, and what to expect in real-world performance.
-If you’re comparing fabrics or want help choosing openness, start your configuration at /builder and request samples at /swatches.
+Use our shade builder to configure your outdoor shades and request free fabric samples to compare openness levels outdoors before you order.

 What outdoor roller shades actually do